dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/streamlit.md

 Once you have run a pipeline locally, you can launch a web app that displays the loaded data.
 For this to work, you will need to have the `streamlit` package installed.

 :::tip
-The streamlit app does not work with all destinations supported by `dlt`.
+The Streamlit app does not work with all destinations supported by `dlt`.
 Only destinations that provide a SQL client will work.
 The filesystem destination has support via the [Filesystem SQL client](./sql-client#the-filesystem-sql-client) and will work in most cases.
 Vector databases generally are unsupported.
 :::

 ## Prerequisites

-To install streamlit, run the following command:
+To install Streamlit, run the following command:

 ```sh
 pip install streamlit